fkitsantas/Java-Medical-microdata-Scraper/README.md

 - XML API

 These dependencies are included in the standard Java Development Kit (JDK) libraries, so there's no need to install any additional packages.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
-Your feedback is valuable and will help enhance the functionality and reliability of this tool.

-## License

-This project is licensed under the MIT License.
-You can find the license information in the [LICENSE](LICENSE) file.

-## Acknowledgments

-This project is developed based on the work of [Your Name].
-Special thanks to [mention any contributors or resources you used] for their valuable contributions and inspiration.

-## Contact

-For any inquiries or questions regarding the Java-Medical-microdata-Scrapper tool, please contact [your email address].

-Feel free to visit my portfolio to see more of my projects: [link to your portfolio]

-Thank you for your interest in Java-Medical-microdata-Scrapper!